vgomesfalcao/fourier_series/README.md

 This code calculate fourier series and plot graphic of them

 ## calc_x1
-Calculates the fourier series of a square wave
+Calculates an and bn of a square wave

 ## calc_x2
-Calculates the fourier series of a sawtooth wave
+Calculates an and bn of a sawtooth wave

 ## calc_x3
-Calculates the fourier series of a heaviside function
+Calculates an and bn of a heaviside function

+## SF_trig.m
+Plot a graphic of trigonometric fourier series based in an and bn values

+## SF_exp.m
+Plot a graphic of exponencial fourier series based in cn value